Sustainability Certificate Course Descriptions

 This course provides an in-depth look at waste management.
 We’ll explore waste systems on campus, locally and regionally, the current international recycling industry collapse, and how our cultural conception of waste as a society has gotten us into this pickle.
 This course will examine how the mantra of the 3Rs: reduce, reuse, recycle needs some updating and have fun with interactive games.
 The goal of this course is to provide you with the information you need to take action, get Trash Talk certified so you can make your department’s events Zero Waste, and to equip you with skills to be able to think through a reduction and reuse lens in your role both on campus and at home.

-Climate Change Science & Policy - Ellen Vaughan, UCSC Climate & Water Action Manager & Tiffany Wise-West, City of Santa Cruz Sustainability & Climate Action Manager
+Climate Change Science & Policy - Ellen Vaughan, UCSC Assistant Director of Sustainability for Operational & Strategic Initiatives and Tiffany Wise-West, Sustainability + Resiliency Officer, City of Santa Cruz.

 This course will provide participants with an updated overview of climate science and examine global and local climate impacts.
 The presenters will discuss the strengths and weaknesses of various political and technological efforts to reduce greenhouse gas emissions, and examine how municipalities plan for and address climate change.